saikrishna190304/assessment1/readme.md

 -used gitlog to view the commit history of a repository.<br>
 ## git diff usage
 -used 'git diff' to inspect the changes between commits.
+# Assingment 2 collaboration Test
+This change is made directly from Github.